electron/electron/docs/api/session.md

 #### `ses.clearCache(callback)`

-* `callback` Function - Called when operation is done
+* `callback` Function - Called when operation is done.

 Clears the session’s HTTP cache.